This Habit Will Help You Get Closer To Your Partner, Say Experts

 When one hears the word “intimacy,” the mind typically goes straight to the physical aspect of the word.
-And while a strong sexual connection is absolutely important in a relationship, cultivating emotional intimacy is, too.
+And while physical intimacy and a strong sexual connection is absolutely important in a relationship, cultivating emotional intimacy is, too.
 In fact, the two types of bonds are arguably equal in rank of crucialness.
 For today, however, the latter is the topic du jour, as are its many layers and manifestations.

 “Emotional intimacy does not have one simple definition but regards the way in which we relate to our partners, the level of mutual respect and trust, the feelings of kinship and physical closeness, the way we communicate, how we handle emotional conflict, emotional control and intelligence, and of course, romance and love,” explains Annie Gurton, relationship therapist and love coach for RESCU Me Academy.
 “Emotional intimacy is the sense that we are safe with this person.
 We can tell them our most innermost thoughts and feelings and trust that they are not going to judge, not going to criticize.
 It is the ability to be vulnerable with this person and expose ourselves in every way.”